-"Cognition as a Social Skill" - circulating version for comments to be published in the Australian Philosophy Review.
-See this Call for Comments for details.
+"Cognition as a Social Skill" - to be published in the Australasian Philosophy Review.
+My reply to commentators: "Agency within Structure, and Warranted Resistance."

 Agency takes place within a web of social meanings – a cultural technē – that we draw on as we engage in social practices.
 When the cultural technē guides us to engage in unjust structures, it is an ideology; the practices, structures, institutions, along with the thinking and acting shaped by the ideology, are ideological formations (See also Haslanger 2017).
 Drawing on work by Tad Zawidzki and Victoria McGeer, I recommend that we attend to the aspects of cognition that are shaped for coordination, and argue that fluent and intelligible agency both depends on and reinforces social practices.
 As a result, social change requires not just changes of mind, but also changes of culture.
 This is possible because cultures are not hegemonic frames, but context-specific sets of tools that are contested, repurposed, and creatively expanded.
 I also draw some conclusions for epistemology.